Fall 2016 Enrollment

 Net Price Calculator

-Molloy offers competitive, merit-based scholarships that are based upon the student’s academic record, as well as athletic scholarships for those with proven ability in a particular sport.
+Molloy offers competitive, merit-based scholarships that are based upon the student’s academic record and standardized test scores, as well as athletic scholarships for those with proven ability in a particular sport.
 There are also community service scholarships that are awarded to students with a proven commitment to service.
 Additionally, Molloy offers some scholarships to students transferring from other schools.